kingkybel/Transfer/CMakeTutorial/Step03/__INSTRUCTIONS__.md

 # What's tricks?
-cmake looks for files in relative folders to the current folder, so since the CMakeLists.txt is *in* the folder src we needed to remove the relative path `src` from the files in the add_executable target.
+cmake looks for files in relative folders to the current folder, so since the CMakeLists.txt is *in* the folder `./src` we needed to remove the relative path `src` from the files in the add_executable target.

 # If you want to try this again then
-30) cd CMakeTutorial/Step03
+10) cd CMakeTutorial/Step03
-31) rm -rf build
+11) rm -rf build
-32) cp CMakeLists-backup.txt CMakeLists.txt
+12) cp CMakeLists-backup.txt CMakeLists.txt
-33) rm src/CMakeLists.txt
+13) rm src/CMakeLists.txt